Cookie Settings

 5

-What kind of accommodation can I expect?
+What kind of accommodations can I expect?

-“The type of accommodation you can expect on your Uganda safari will depend greatly on the price you pay.
+“The type of accommodations you can expect on your Uganda safari will depend greatly on the price you pay.
 Options range from simple campsites to exclusive luxury game lodges and almost everything in between.
 Unless you are camping, however, you can at the very minimum expect to stay in a comfortable room or large, walk-in tents with electricity, balcony and en suite hot showers and flush toilets.
 Usually, meals provided by your lodge or camp will be included in the safari price too.”

 6